 These three tests all come with required ways (from the NHTSA) for administering and interpreting them (level ground, actual or imaginary line for the walk and turn test, hands at side, count to ten by thousands, etc.), and departure from these standards would provide a way to rebut any negative implications arising from your performance.

-If you are interested in knowing more about or challenging these or other field sobriety tests in a trial, obtain a copy of the previously mentioned Drunk Driving Defense, 6th edition, by Lawrence E. Taylor (Aspen Publisher, 2006), and the cumulative supplement, 2008.
-If you are in California, use California Drunk Driving Defense, 4th edition, by Lawrence E. Taylor, or California Drunk Driving Law, by Ed Kuwatch, Paul Burglin, and Barry Simons (James Publishing, 2008).
+If you are interested in knowing more about or challenging these or other field sobriety tests in a trial, obtain a copy of the latest edition of the previously mentioned Drunk Driving Defense, by Lawrence E. Taylor (Aspen).
+If you are in California, use the most recent edition of California Drunk Driving Defense, by Lawrence E. Taylor (Thomson West) or California Drunk Driving Law, by Ed Kuwatch, Paul Burglin, and Barry Simons (James Publishing).

 You may have also been given other field sobriety tests, such as closing your eyes and estimating when 30 seconds has passed, putting both index fingers on your nose, counting backward from 100 by sevens, and having the officer take your pulse (to test for methamphetamine or marijuana).
 The National Highway Traffic Safety Administration disfavors these other tests because they have been shown over the years to not be very reliable in proving a person under the influence.
 Still, they may be used in your state and will have to be taken into account in case you go trial.